 Clinically managed residential detox takes place in more of a social setting (meaning less medically supervised), but it still involves a highly experienced staff and a 24-hour inpatient setting.

 The highest level is medically monitored detoxification (med detox).
 This is typically reserved for patients at risk of having severe withdrawal symptoms and who require much more medical supervision and even the administration of medication.
 This type of residential detox is often done in a hospital or similar clinical setting with an appropriately trained medical staff.

 How We Help You Find and Get Covered for Detox Services

 Addiction Treatment Services is dedicated to helping you find the appropriate level of detox services for your needs.
 When you approach us for help with finding an addiction treatment program, we’ll start with a complimentary review of your health insurance benefits.
 If you or a loved one is addicted to a substance that generally requires detox, we’ll keep that in mind as we help you search and see what your insurance plan covers.

 We’ll do everything we can to get as much of your treatment covered by insurance as possible.
 That might mean you’ll undergo detox at a separate facility than your residential or outpatient program.
 Even so, we’ll only direct you to treatment providers that work with your insurance policy and that meet a level of care we deem is acceptable for your recovery needs.

 With Northbound Addiction Treatment Services, you’ll get expert guidance in the search for a rehab program that’s affordable, effective and reputable.
-No matter where you’re located in the U.S., get the ball rolling today on detox and rehab services for yourself or a loved one by calling Addiction Treatment Services at the number below.
+No matter where you’re located in the U.S., get the ball rolling today on detox and rehab center services for yourself or a loved one by calling Addiction Treatment Services at the number below.